 Cal handpicked a team with the time management skills to complete the job to a high standard and provide the client with progress reports throughout - all to a tight deadline.

-“At the end of each week, we rendered out playblasts and sent them across to the client, along with images of the models,” Cal said.
+“At the end of each week, we rendered out playblasts and sent them across to the client, along with images of the models,” said Cal.

 “We did this every week, and after applying final textures and lighting, ended up with a really polished video.”